dazemc/pi7600/README.md

 This project uses some of the type hinting syntax that was available starting with Python-3.10.
 Therefore, the most recent stable version is bundled with this repository.\
 If you'd rather build from source, simply run the buildpy.sh bash script.
 \
+Goal is to get bare functionality and then come back through to optimize.
 \
 \
 \